-A breastfeeding latch refers to how a baby engages their lips onto the breast’s nipple while breastfeeding.
-A good latch happens when the mother is comfortable and the baby is well-aligned to the mother’s body.
+A breastfeeding latch means how a baby attaches to the mother’s breast, using their chin, lips, orofacial muscles, and tongue while breastfeeding.
+A perfect latch can be achieved when the mother is comfortable and the baby is well-aligned to the mother’s body.

-The correct breastfeeding latch can help prevent breastfeeding-related problems, such as sore and painful nipples.
-It also lets the baby feed adequate milk and grow well.
-Besides, a good latch ensures sufficient stimulation of the breasts for optimal milk production (1).
+A correct breastfeeding latch can help avoid breastfeeding-related problems such as sore nipples.
+In addition, the correct latch ensures sufficient stimulation of the breasts and helps produce proper milk volume for the baby, helping in desirable infant growth (1).

-This post will tell you about the importance of a good latch, latch techniques, common issues with latching, and ways to rectify an incorrect latch.
+Read on to know about the importance of a good latch, different latch techniques, common problems with latching, and tips on how to improve your baby’s latch.

 What Is A Proper Breastfeeding Latch?